Reid-T-W/printf/README.md

 Implementing C's printf function
 # Description

 This printf project replicates the main features of c's printf function.
-It sends a formated string to the standard output.
-The format string includes the instructions to mix seversal strings (format specifiers, width modifiers, flags etc) and produce the final string to be printed on the screen.
+It sends a formated string to thestandard output.
+The output is written under the control of a format string that specifies how the subsequent arguments are processed for output.

+The format string is composed of zero or more directives: ordinary  characters (not  %), which are copied unchanged to the output stream; and conversion specifications, each of which results in fetching zero or more subsequent arguments.
+Each conversion specification is introduced by the character %, and ends with a conversion specifier.
+In between there may be (in this order) zero or more flags, an optional minimum field width, an optional precision and an optional length modifier.
 ## Functionalities

 This function covers the following functionalities